claresudbery/clare-wiki-ably/pages/think/code-princ/katas.md

     - I think this was the recruitment test when I joined NICE as a contractor.
 - [NumberToLCD_Kata (PRIVATE)](https://github.com/claresudbery/NumberToLCD_Kata)
     - Made Tech recruitment exercise
+- Lots of Ruby katas are linked to [on my Ruby page](http://127.0.0.1:4000/pages/coding/lang/oo/Ruby#github-repos)